-QR code phishing exploits a straightforward gap in email security architecture: most scanning tools analyse URLs in email body text and HTML.
+QR code exploits a straightforward gap in email security architecture: most scanning tools analyse URLs in email body text and HTML.
 A QR code is an image.
 The URL encoded in that image is not examined by most email security solutions unless they include specific QR code scanning capability.

 How Quishing Works

-The attacker sends an email with a QR code — often styled as a security notification, MFA setup request, or document sharing link.
+The attacker sends an email with a QR code — often styled as a security notification, setup request, or document sharing link.
 The victim scans the QR code with their phone.
-The phone's browser opens the malicious URL — often an adversary-in-the-middle proxy that captures Microsoft 365 credentials and session tokens in real time.
+The phone's browser opens the malicious URL — often an adversary-in-the-middle proxy that captures credentials and session tokens in real time.

 Why Mobile Devices Amplify the Risk